Have you informed your site visitors and search engines that your WordPress website is “Under Maintenance”?

 Why because, if you leave them unnoticed in the maintenance tasks, then it will ruin your visitor’s UX and ultimately indexing will become the hardest nut.

 This is where enabling WordPress maintenance mode becomes the wisest decision.
 In this post, we will walk you through the WordPress maintenance mode which should be enabled on your website during maintenance works.
+With the help of WordPress development services, you can make sure your website is properly and timely maintained.

 1. What is WordPress Maintenance Mode?